AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW1ENGR399.md

 The question for you is this: try your best to work through this same procedure with a different example—such as cheating on a test rather than lying to someone.
 What is the general maxim that you’d give for cheating on a test?
 Is there a contradiction when you universalize this maxim?
 (If you’re thinking that these two cases overlap, that’s because they do.
 So, use lying as a template for thinking about cheating.)

+> [!Ans]
+> First the maxim for cheating on a test would be "I will cheat on this test in order to get a better grade on this test."
+Then universalizing this maxim would be a world in which everyone cheats to get better grades.
+This leads to a contradiction because if everyone cheats, their grades would not matter as much because tests would not accurately show a person's skill / knowledge.
+Thus tests would not matter as much and cheating for a better grade on a test wouldn't matter because tests dont matter.
+Thus creating a contradicion.

 ## C.
 ### (i)
 Open-ended question: do you find Kant’s deontological ethics more compelling than virtue ethics or utilitarianism?
 Why or why not?
 What are the flaws and strengths of deontological ethics, and how do they compare with the flaws and strengths of virtue ethics and utilitarianism?

+> [!Ans]
+> Currently, I seem to most compelled by virtue ethics (though not entirely convinced) due to the general adaptability and sound moral reasoning.
+One of the bigger flaws with Kant's deontological ethics is the rigidity of thinking.
+Additionally, with Kant ethics, there is no way to know if a person's actions are good or bad because we do not know intentionality, a world filled with this skepticism seems quite bad to me.
+Utilitarianism differs here because it does not care about intentions, only outcome of event.
+So while ignoring intentionality of actions is a flaw of utilitarianism, it can be seen as a strength to not worry about such things.
+On the other hand Aristotle's virtue ethics more focuses on avoiding our vices (excess and defect) by pursuing their average.
+As such, it is alot less rigid than Kant's strict sense of duty and obligations one must follow.